Fluctuations and correlations of baryonic chiral partners: Effect of repulsion

 The repulsive interactions have little to none effect on the chiral crossover transition at small baryon chemical potentials.
 This is expected due to the vanishing of the $\omega$ mean field at $\mu_B=0$.
 In Fig.~\ref{fig:x2_T_gw}, we show the susceptibilities for different values of the repulsive coupling $g_\omega$ and other parameters kept fixed at $\mu_B=0$.
 As expected, for vanishing coupling, fluctuations are the largest, and the correlator $\chi_2^{+-}$ vanishes.
 As the value of $g_\omega$ increases, the fluctuations of the positive- and negative-parity state become suppressed.
 At the same time, finite $g_\omega$ implies finite correlations, which otherwise vanish at $\mu_B=0$.
 With increasing the coupling, the correlations become more negative, further suppressing the total net-baryon number fluctuations.
 Thus, it is the correlation between the baryonic chiral partners that non-trivially modifies the net-baryon number fluctuations.

 While in-medium effects due to chiral symmetry restoration may spoil agreement between the HRG model and LQCD results on the second-order susceptibilities, it can be potentially restored by tuning the strength of repulsive interactions.
 This can be deduced from Fig.~\ref{fig:xB_T_rep}, where we compare susceptibilities of the net-baryon number density $\chi_2^B$ for different values of the repulsive coupling constant.
-For vanishing repulsive coupling, the susceptibility swiftly increases and overestimates the HRG result in the vicinity of the chiral crossover.
-In general, as the repulsive coupling increases, the fluctuations tend to decrease \cite{Kunihiro:1991qu}.
-For twice the value of the original coupling, the susceptibility already underestimates the HRG result.
-Therefore, by choosing value somewhere in between, the in-medium effects would cancel out and the agreement with HRG fluctuations would be restored.
+For vanishing repulsive coupling, the susceptibility swiftly increases and overestimates the tHRG gas result in the vicinity of the chiral crossover.
+In general, as the repulsive coupling increases, the fluctuations tend to decrease~\cite{Kunihiro:1991qu}.
+For twice the value of the original coupling, the susceptibility already underestimates the tHRG gas result.
+Therefore, by choosing value somewhere in between, the in-medium effects would cancel out and the agreement with tHRG gas fluctuations would be restored.

 To see the effect of the repulsion on the phase structure, in Fig.~\ref{fig:diagram_corr}, we plot the phase diagram of the model in the $T-\mu_B$ plane for different values of the repulsive coupling $g_\omega$.
 In general, smaller repulsive coupling yields the region where $\chi_2^{+-}>0$ more tilted to the left.
 Nevertheless, the qualitative structure remains the same, regardless of the presence of the repulsive forces.
 We note that in Fig.~\ref{fig:diagram_corr}, we do not show results for $T<20$, where the liquid-gas and chiral transitions become of first-order and additional effects, such as non-equilibrium spinodal decomposition have to be addressed.
 These interesting effects have been already explored in the context of the Nambu--Jona-Lasinio model~\cite{Sasaki:2007db, Sasaki:2007qh}.
 This is, however, beyond the scope of the current work and we plan to elaborate on this elsewhere.